github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The second value ``Request`` is the type name, since the function is a method of the ``Request`` type.
 - The third value ``True`` is a flag that indicates whether or not the sink also applies to subtypes.
 This includes when the subtype embeds the given type, so that the method or field is promoted to be a method or field of the subtype.
 For interface methods it also includes types which implement the interface type.
 - The fourth value ``FormValue`` is the function name.
-- The fifth value ``""`` is the function input type signature.
+- The fifth value ``""`` is the input type signature.
 For Go it should always be an empty string.
-It is needed for other languages where multiple functions or methods may have the same name and they need to be distinguished by the number and types of the arguments.
+It is needed for other languages where multiple functions may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the ``access path``, the ``kind``, and the ``provenance`` (origin) of the source.